modera/ModeraServerCrudBundle/Resources/doc/index.md

 before you can use short class name "HydrationProfile".
 As you can see when we create an instance of HydrationProfile using static factory method `create` we pass `FALSE` value which indicates that we don't want to use grouping.
-In our case we have a very simple data structure, but real applications most of the time will impose more requirements - for example, say that we have a a user profile editing window and when the window is shown we also want to show user's credit cards.
+In our case we have a very simple data structure, but real applications most of the time will impose more requirements - for example, say that we have a user profile editing window and when the window is shown we also want to show user's credit cards.
-Let's update our `hydration` configuration property so it would look like this:
+Let's update our `hydration` configuration property, so it would look like this:

     // override
     function getConfig() {